 Which antidepressants can treat my Irritable Bowel symptoms?Andrea Huston

-You might be wondering why a doctor would prescribe an antidepressant to treat your irritable bowel syndrome (IBS).
+You might be wondering why a doctor would prescribe an antidepressant to treat your irritable bowel syndrome (IBS) and inflammatory bowel disease (IBD).
 Sometimes low doses of antidepressants are prescribed for IBS, even if the IBS sufferer is not depressed.
-Research has shown that two main types of antidepressant (SSRIs and TCAs) help IBS symptoms.
-Antidepressants can reduce pain sensations and other symptoms in IBS sufferers.
+Antidepressants can reduce pain sensations, rectal hypersensitivity and other symptoms in IBS sufferers.
+Research has shown that two main types of antidepressants (SSRIs and TCAs) help IBS symptoms.
+Therefore, medical associations such as the American College of Gastroenterology, have concluded that there is enough evidence to support using certain types of antidepressants to treat IBS symptoms.

 The gut and the brain are in constant communication.
 What happens in the gut affects the brain and vice versa.
 Getting butterflies in your stomach when you are anxious is one good example of your brain and gut talking to one another!

 Like the brain, the gut also has neurons.
-The gut has so many neurons that it has been called our ‘second brain’.
+The gut has so many neurons that it has been called our ‘second brain.’
 Some neurons in the gut produce serotonin, like the serotonin-producing neurons in the brain.
 In fact, the gut produces over 90% of the serotonin in the body.

 Scientists speculate that the impact of antidepressants on the serotonin-producing gut neurons is the reason antidepressants can alleviate IBS symptoms.

 Does the type of antidepressant make a difference?